raspiblitz/raspiblitz/alternative.platforms/README.md

 ### Write the image to the OS disk
 * On a separate computer: write the image to the USB connected OSdisk or SDcard with [Balena Etcher](https://www.balena.io/etcher/)
 * On the same computer: boot an Ubuntu Live from USB with which the image can be downloaded, verified and flashed on an internal or USB connected OS disk
+### Extend the partition
+* start Disks or any partition manager and extend the partition to the full size of the disk on the OS disk (just flashed)

 ### Start the Raspiblitz setup
 * Assemble and start the computer.